Phoenix-Finance/Phoenix-Documentation/content/products/liquidity.md

 FNX ERC20 tokens will be distributed as rewards to liquidity providers to the [FNX/ETH pool on Uniswap V2](https://uniswap.info/pair/0x722885cab8be10b27f359fcb225808fe2af07b16).

-As the team indicated [here](https://medium.com/finnexus/finnexus-will-use-business-development-innovative-monetary-policy-to-bootstrap-network-effects-e6b772a515cf) and [here](https://medium.com/finnexus/capturing-value-with-the-fnx-token-2747711c44f) in previous discussions about bootstrapping network effects to ensure FNX token value capture, the token bucket in our whitepaper and [tokenomics](https://medium.com/finnexus/fnx-tokenomics-62c582807219) reserved for Variable Issuance will be used for liquidity incentives.
-This category of tokens, 75 million in total, is intended to be distributed to active and engaged FinNexus ecosystem participants over the next 5 to 7 years.
+As the team indicated [here](https://medium.com/finnexus/finnexus-will-use-business-development-innovative-monetary-policy-to-bootstrap-network-effects-e6b772a515cf) and [here](https://medium.com/finnexus/capturing-value-with-the-fnx-token-2747711c44f) in previous discussions about bootstrapping network effects to ensure FNX token value capture, the token bucket in our whitepaper and [tokenomics](https://medium.com/finnexus/fnx-tokenomics-update-382dcbc5d1b9) reserved for Community Rewards Fund (Mining Incentives) will be used for liquidity incentives.
+This category of tokens is intended to be distributed to active and engaged FinNexus ecosystem participants.
 We store these FNX tokens at [this Wanchain address](https://www.wanscan.org/address/0xd5b5965754102660d9ccE5Bc57A7Dc2a87e359d9).

 The [FinNexus](https://twitter.com/fin_nexus) team hopes to institute more rewards for liquidity provision across other Uniswap pairs and perhaps even other protocols such as [Balancer](https://balancer.exchange/) and [Bancor](https://www.bancor.network/).
 We are particularly keen to test our thesis that such a reward program leads to deeper liquidity pools as well as the durability and persistence of that depth.